-This MB694A uses the VIA family chipset and features the AC 97 audio codec.
-The mainboard delivers high-level performance with a 4xAGP (Accelerated Graphics Port) slot and two PCI Bus Master Ultra DMA (UDMA) ports that support up to four ATAPI (AT Attachment Packet Interface) devices.
-The PCI IDE also supports PIO Mode 3 and 4, UDMA33/66 IDE, and an ATAPI CD-ROM.
+The mainboard delivers high-level performance with a 4xAGP (Accelerated Graphics Port) slot and two Ultra DMA (UDMA) ports that support up to four ATAPI (AT Attachment Packet Interface) devices.
+The PCI IDE also supports PIO Mode 3 and 4, UDMA33/66/100 IDE, and an ATAPI CD-ROM.

-The mainboard accommodates PC 100/133 SDRAM (Synchronous DRAM) up to 1.5 GB using three 3.3V unbuffered DIMM modules.
-The MB694A also has a full set of I/O ports, such as dual channel IDE interfaces, a floppy controller, two FIFO serial port connectors, an EPP/ECP-capable bi-directional parallel port connector, a dual USB (Universal Serial Bus) connector, and PS/2 keyboard and mouse connectors.
+The mainboard accommodates DDR200/DDR266 or PC1600/PC2100 DDR SDRAM (Double Data Rate Synchronous DRAM) up to 3 GB using three 2.5V unbuffered DIMM modules.
+The P6VPA2 also has a full set of I/O ports, such as dual channel IDE interfaces, a floppy controller, two FIFO serial port connectors, an EPP/ECP-capable bi-directional parallel port connector, a dual USB (Universal Serial Bus) connector, and PS/2 keyboard and mouse connectors.

-One AGP slot, five PCI local bus slots, and one audio modem riser (AMR) slot provide expandability for add-on peripheral cards.
+One AGP slot, five PCI local bus slots, one Communications Network Riser (CNR) slot, and one Advanced Communication (ACR) slot provide expandability for add-on peripheral cards.

 This chapter contains the following information:

-Checklist comprises a list of the standard and option components that are shipped with this mainboard

-Recommendations lists some Do's and Don'ts from manufacturer to help ensure reliability and performa from this product

-Features highlights the functions and components that make this one of the best value mainboards on the market
+- ☐ Checklist comprises a list of the standard and optional components that are shipped with this mainboard - □ Recommendations lists some Do's and Don'ts from the manufacturer to help ensure reliability and performance from this product - ☐ Features highlights the functions and components that make this one of the best value mainboards on the market

 Checklist

-dard o pare the contents of your mainboard package with the stan- checklist below.
-If any item is missing or appears damaged, e contact the vendor of your mainboard package.
+Compare the contents of your mainboard package with the standard checklist below.
+If any item is missing or appears damaged, please contact the vendor of your mainboard package.

 Standard Items

-One mainboard
+- □ One P6VPA2 mainboard

-One diskette drive ribbon cable and bracket
+- One diskette drive ribbon cable and bracket

-One IDE drive ribbon cable and bracket
+- ☐ One IDE drive ribbon cable and bracket

-This user's manual
+- ☐ This user's manual

-Software support CD-ROM disc
+- Software support CD-ROM disc